needle-mirror/com.unity.services.authentication/README.md

     * If you attempt to link with an account that is already linked with another player, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountAlreadyLinked`.
     * If you attempt to link when there is already a steam account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.
     * If you attempt to link without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+* `AuthenticationService.Instance.LinkWithOculusAsync(string nonce, string userId, LinkOptions options = null)`
+  * This function links the current player with an Oculus account.
+The player can later sign-in with the linked account.
+  * You can provide options to force the operation in case the account is already linked to another player.
+  * Game developer is responsible for installing the necessary SDK to get the userId and nonce key.
+  * If you attempt to link with an account that is already linked with another player, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountAlreadyLinked`.
+  * If you attempt to link when there is already an Oculus account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.
+  * If you attempt to link without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
 * `AuthenticationService.Instance.LinkWithOpenIdConnectAsync(string idProviderName, string idToken, LinkOptions options = null)`
   * This function links the current player with a custom OpenID Connect id provider account.
 The player can later sign-in with the linked account.
   * You can provide options to force the operation in case the account is already linked to another player.